LangStream/documentation/building-applications/flare-pattern.md

 }
 ```

-Then it adds all the results to as a new field "retrieved_documents" in the message.
+The agent then adds all the results to a new field named "retrieved_documents" in the message.

 After running the agent the contents of the list are: